 While I recommend starting all day trips with a pub visit, in Winchester, it even makes logistical sense.
 The Bishop on the Bridge is an absolute gem and a great place to start your journey.
 Walk from the train station up to the center of town (pictured above).
 Stroll through town (shop if you like!) and then head down toward the river, turn right, and there you are!
 A lovely pub lunch outside, and the continue along the River Itchen to our next destinations.

-Winchester is easily walkable and you can take in all the lovely sights relatively quickly (and cheaply!)
-The order below makes sense, if you take the route along the river, but the city is quite small, so another order would not upset your plans for the day.
+Winchester is compact and easily walkable.
+With just one day, you can take in all the lovely sights relatively quickly (and cheaply!)
+The order below makes sense, if you take the route along the river, but the city is quite small, so if you follow your fancy, ultimately taking another order would not upset your plans for the day.

-Free to enter, Wolvesey Castle contains the ruins of the 12th-century castle, which had been the residence of the Bishop of Winchester (the current, more salubrious residence is next door).
+Free to enter, the stunning Wolvesey Castle contains the haunting ruins of the 12th-century castle, which had been the residence of the Bishop of Winchester (the current, more salubrious residence is next door).
 Wander around - explore the stone relic and the lovely views.
+We saw some people having a picnic, which would have been nice, had I had the foresight!

 Continuing down the river (and veering right), you'll quickly reach Winchester Cathedral, an absolute gem.
 If anything, it's all the more beautiful for the few hundred years under its belt.
 With more than 300,00 visitors a year, the Cathedral offers guided tours and roof top climbs.
 You're also welcome to tour on your own (or with an audio guide narrated by Poirot actor David Suchet).
 The cathedral has a lovely gift shop (we're the proud owners of a Winchester Cathedral Christmas ornament).